It's a Wonderful Life: Ownership and copyright issues

 After being acquired by Paramount Pictures and becoming its subsidiary, Liberty Films closed in 1951.
 Four years later, Paramount sold the film rights to independent distributor M. & A. Alexander.

-The acquisition by the aforementioned distributor included key rights to the original television syndication, the original nitrate film elements, the music score, and the film rights to the story on which the film is based, The Greatest Gift.
+The acquisition by the aforementioned distributor included key rights to the original television syndication, the original nitrate film elements, the music score, and the film rights to the story on which the film is based, "The Greatest Gift".
 National Telefilm Associates (NTA) took over the rights to the film soon thereafter.

 A clerical error at NTA prevented the copyright from being renewed properly in 1974.
-Despite the lapsed copyright, television stations that aired it still had to pay royalties because—though the film's images had entered the public domain—the film's story was still restricted as a derivative work of the published story The Greatest Gift, the copyright of which Philip Van Doren Stern had renewed in 1971.
+Despite the lapsed copyright, television stations that aired it still had to pay royalties because—though the film's images had entered the public domain—the film's story was still restricted as a derivative work of the published story "The Greatest Gift", the copyright of which Philip Van Doren Stern had renewed in 1971.

 The film became a perennial holiday favorite in the 1980s, possibly due to its repeated showings each holiday season on hundreds of local television stations.
 It was mentioned during the deliberations on the Copyright Term Extension Act of 1998.

 In 1993, Republic Pictures, which was the successor to NTA, relied on the 1990 U.S. Supreme Court ruling in Stewart v.
 Abend (which involved another Stewart film, Rear Window) to enforce its claim to the copyright.
-While the film's copyright had not been renewed, Republic still owned the film rights to The Greatest Gift; thus, the plaintiffs were able to argue its status as a derivative work of a work still under copyright.
+While the film's copyright had not been renewed, Republic claimed to own the film rights to "The Greatest Gift"; thus, the plaintiffs were able to argue its status as a derivative work of a work still under copyright.
+With Viacom's acquisition of Republic Pictures in the 90s, this led to Paramount Pictures apparently owning the film again since it's acquisition of Liberty Films.
+However Philip Stern's estate claims that Republic Pictures never obtained the rights to the story and that they still own them, thus making the claim illegal and leaving them with the grounds to sue.